OctopusDeploy/blog/blog/2020-10/runbook-recommendations-and-best-practices/index.md

 ## Use cases, gotchas, and requirements

-I've used Octopus Deploy to backup databases to my NAS before.
-That earlier attempt, I used the library step template, [SQL - Backup Database](https://library.octopus.com/step-templates/34b4fa10-329f-4c50-ab7c-d6b047264b83/actiontemplate-sql-backup-database).
-It worked...okay, the main problem was the library step only supports one database.
+I've used Octopus Deploy to backup databases to my NAS before using the library step template, [SQL - Backup Database](https://library.octopus.com/step-templates/34b4fa10-329f-4c50-ab7c-d6b047264b83/actiontemplate-sql-backup-database).
+It worked okay, the main problem was the library step only supports one database.
 Backing up multiple databases required multiple steps.
 The process required constant tweaking.
 It also uses SQL Management Objects [SMO](https://docs.microsoft.com/en-us/sql/relational-databases/server-management-objects-smo/sql-server-management-objects-smo-programming-guide?view=sql-server-ver15), which meant I had to install additional software.

 Based on that experience, my requirements are:
-- Adding a database to a server means it automatically adds that new database to this process.
+- Adding a database to an existing server shouldn't require an update in Octopus Deploy.
 - It should be easy to exclude databases from the process.
 - Backing up system databases should be optional.
 - Outside of the tentacle, the VM running this process shouldn't require any additional software.